mosip/documentation/docs/ctk-test-report-0.0.9.md

 | **Pass Rate (%)** | 100% | 100% | 100% |

 ### For Authentication Devices using MOSIP's Real SBI
+The MOSIP’s real SBI has been tested for compliance with the specification only for fingerprint devices.

 |**Scenarios**| **Finger** | **Iris** | **Face** |
 |-------------|------------|----------|----------|